 There are several falls in the curtain of water that plummeting into the crack.
 Namely, Devil’s Cataract, Main Falls, Horseshoe Falls, Rainbow Falls, Armchair Falls, and Eastern Cataract.
 The majority of the falls is in Zambia, and most of the viewpoints are in Zimbabwe.
 While the Rainbow Falls in the middle is the part with the greatest height (107m).

 How to get there?

 There are several airlines that operate international flights to the Victoria Falls.
-There are two towns around the area: Victoria Falls in Zimbabwe and Livingstone in Zambia.
-Victoria Falls is generally closer to the falls yet the airport is smaller in scale and it connects to only a few destinations.
-The most common destination would be Johannesburg, yet I found out that Kenya Airways opened a new route from Cape Town to the Victoria Falls since May 2017, and I was the first group of passengers taking that route 😊.
-Harry Mwanga Nkumbula Airport in Livingstone provides services in Zambia and it connects to Cape Town, Johannesburg, Addis Ababa, and Nelspruit – which is where I headed to next to continue my journey.
+There are two towns around the falls: Victoria Falls in Zimbabwe and Livingstone in Zambia.
+Victoria Falls is closer to the falls (basically next to it) yet the airport is smaller in scale and it connects to only a few destinations.
+The most common destination would be Johannesburg, yet I found out that Kenya Airways opened a new route flying from Cape Town to the Victoria Falls since May 2017, and I was the first group of passengers taking that route. 😊 It would be the best airport for arrivals.

 Both routes are operating in small planes and there were less than 10 passengers on the flight.
 However, they were still professional and I landed safely and punctually.

 How to get a Visa?